marle3003/mokapi/docs/javascript-api/mokapi/eventhandler/httpeventhandler.md

 ---
 title: HttpEventHandler
-description: EventHandler is a function that is executed when an event is triggered.
+description: HttpEventHandler is a function that is executed when an event is triggered.
 ---
 # HttpEventHandler